 What Kind Of Felt Should I Use?

-Since the ears are supposed to stand up like a bunny’s ears, you want to use a very stiff felt.
+Since the ears are supposed to stand up like bunny ears, you want to use a very stiff felt.
 Normal felt won’t be strong enough to stand up and will fold over.
 The links above take you to stiff felt, but please double-check the product information to verify before you make a purchase.

 Can I Use Other Materials For The Ears Instead Of Felt?